theNumberWorks/numberworks_website/ans_in_children.md

 ## Measuring the ANS in children

 The measurement of the ANS has long been debated in the literature.
-For example, see the comprehensive summary of [Dietrch et al. (2015)](https://doi.org/10.3389/fpsyg.2015.00295).
+For example, see the comprehensive summary of [Dietrich et al. (2015)](https://doi.org/10.3389/fpsyg.2015.00295).

 In a recent work, we reviewed the issues specific to measurements with young children.